joedski/musings/Typescript/AsyncData in TypeScript.md

 Since I need this sooner than later, I'll just try implementing a bespoke thing.

+- Here's one person's whack at it, using a union of classes with an enum for the tag: https://www.chriskrycho.com/2018/sum-type-constructors-in-typescript.html
+    - On the one hand I like it, but it makes it ~~impossible~~ much more boilerplaty to write new ~~operators~~ methods.
+That's one of the things I'm trying to avoid.

 ## Try 1: Objects and Functions